sikaeducation/curriculum/courses/201/standards/build-websites/topics/html-syntax/README.md

 </div>
 ```

-* When a tag has text content, it's OK to leave the opening and closing tags on the same line
+When a tag has text content, it's OK to leave the opening and closing tags on the same line:

 ```html
 <p>Paragraph content</p>
 ```

-* It's OK to leave inline text tags on the same line as the text
+It's OK to leave inline text tags on the same line as the text:

 ```html
 <p>Really <strong>important</strong> content</p>
 ```

-* If a tag has a lot of attributes, it's OK to put each attribute on its own line:
+If a tag has a lot of attributes, it's OK to put each attribute on its own line:

 ```html
 <input